-After a series of tests in a hospital, including a brain scan, and after a three-hour operation, the doctors told her that her condition was inoperable and terminal and that she would have only one month to live.
+Diaz suffered a brain aneurysm in April 2011 and—after a series of tests in a hospital, including a brain scan, and a three-hour operation—the doctors told her that her condition was inoperable and terminal and that she would have only one month to live.

 Coincidentally, the beatification of Pope John Paul II was scheduled to take place on May 1, 2011, and Floribeth decided to watch the events on T.V.